 Once I had passed my Wiring Regulations in February 2008, I phoned round every local electrician to see if I could get a job.
 I had no success!
 At the beginning you are more of a liability than a help so it is hard to get that first break.
 Fortunately a friend of mine had just built his own house and told me to get in touch with his electrician.
 I gave him a call and he said that he could offer me some work experience.
 He told me to turn up at 8 o'clock the following Monday and that was it - I was on site, where the real learning happens!
 It felt so exciting.

 I worked for him for several months and then started off on my own doing small domestic electrical jobs.
 I had lots of support around me - people I could phone and ask for advice.
 I feel really grateful to those who helped me get my foot on the ladder at the beginning.

 Once you have your first job, the rest takes care of itself.
 Through word of mouth the work started to come in and I did electrical work full time for several years - rewiring houses, lighting gardens and doing electrical testing.
+I registered with the NICEIC as a Domestic Installer in 2010 and the following year became and Approved Contractor.
 Alongside that I was doing residential lighting design for the projects I was working on and studying to get my commercial lighting design qualifications.